 - 1. Registering new subscribers and requesting the issuance of certificates; - 2.
-Verifying the identity of subscribers and accuracy of information included in certificates; - 3.
+Verifying the identity of subscribers and the accuracy of the information included in certificates; - 3.
 Approving and executing the issuance of certificates, and; - 4.
-Requesting, approving and executing the revocation of certificates.
+Requesting, approving, and executing the revocation of certificates.